-Out of twenty four teams of undergraduate students in the Stewart School of Industrial & Systems Engineering (ISyE), the World Food Program team received the first place award in the Spring 2014 Senior Design Competition.
+Out of twenty four teams of undergraduate students in the Stewart School of Industrial and Systems Engineering (ISyE), the World Food Program team received the first place award in the Spring 2014 Senior Design Competition.
 Students Maria Ayers, Lakshmi Sangeeta Gadepalli, Ashfaque (Ash) Kachwala, Tahsin Munir, Cane Punma, Gabriel Rodriguez, and Yuvraj (Yuvi) Singh, guided by their faculty advisor Ozlem Ergun , were chosen for their project WFP Global Supply Chain Optimization.

 The World Food Program (WFP), is the largest humanitarian organization fighting world hunger, has a decentralized decision making process across its supply chain.
 In order to centralize commodity, sourcing, and routing decisions, the team created a customizable optimization tool, based on a multi-period multi-commodity minimum cost network flow model.
 The tool outputs the most cost-effective solution given optional constraints over a planning horizon.
 With this visibility, WFP can potentially save $34 million or 12.91% of the supply chain costs.